Report bill posters

 Commercial bill posters are illegal

-The posters you see pasted or taped to telegraph poles, fences, hoardings and the sides of buildings are visually polluting, and an environmental hazard because they peel off and become litter that can go down stormwater drains and into the harbour, polluting the water and harming marine life.
+The posters you see pasted or taped to telegraph poles, fences, hoardings and the sides of buildings are visually polluting, and often placed on public property illegally.

-Over the past 4 years the City of Sydney has spent over $6 million removing 804,000 illegal posters.
-City rangers can issue on-the-spot fines to anyone putting up bill posters.
-Fines range from $200 for individuals to $400 for businesses.
+Bill posting is an offence under law.
+City rangers can issue on-the-spot fines to the person putting up the poster.
+Fines range from $330 for individuals to $400 for businesses.

 Please note: Bill poster laws relate to commercial advertising.
 Signs posted by community members to advertise garage sales, find missing pets or to promote local fetes are not in breach of these laws.
 Refer to the 'Community poster and public notices' section below for more information.